privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Flow

-* Seller's code in publisher page on the browser sends unified contextual and remarketing request to Seller Ad Service.
+* Seller's code in publisher page on the browser sends *Unified Contextual and FLEDGE Auction request* to Seller Ad Service.
     * Web: SSP's code in publisher webpage on the browser sends HTTP POST request to (untrusted) Seller Ad Service.
         * __[Existing request, but excluding 3P Cookie]__ Contextual payload.
-        * SSP's code in publisher webpage asks browser for encrypted remarketing data to be included in request.
+        * SSP's code in publisher webpage asks browser for encrypted [remarketing data][9] to be included in request.
         * [Device metadata](#metadata-for-filtering-in-buyer-keyvalue-service) is added to HTTP request header.

     * Android: SSP's code in publisher SDK in Android sends HTTP POST request to (untrusted) Seller Ad Service.
         * __[Existing request]__ Contextual payload.
-        * SSP's code in publisher SDK asks Android for encrypted remarketing data to be included in request.
+        * SSP's code in publisher SDK asks Android for encrypted [remarketing data][9] to be included in request.
         * [Device metadata](#metadata-for-filtering-in-buyer-keyvalue-service) is added to HTTP request header.

     * _Note:_